At the beginning of 2020, the Google Chrome team announced an earth-shattering change for digital advertising:

 There’s more coming down the pipeline as well

-These are just two of the major initiatives we’re involved in right now, with plenty more happening behind the scenes.
+These are just two of the major initiatives in the works, with plenty more happening behind the scenes over here.

 We’re coordinating with major publishers, advertisers, and advertising technology firms to make sure that AdThrive publishers are best prepared for the “post-cookie world”.
 Expect more announcements in the future as our team pioneers new technologies and approaches.

 There’s a lot to be done, but we’re in a strong position that allows us to invest heavily in the future of independent publishing — so AdThrive publishers continue to reap best-in-class revenue, regardless of the ups and downs of the advertising world.